The first layout stage is called Initial Positioning. It can be enabled with the following code:

 series.LabelLayout.UseLabelLocations = false;

-The chart series provide settings for fine control over the proposed label locations that fall outside the plot area.
-The OutOfBoundsLocationMode property specifies how such “out-of-bounds” proposed locations should be treated.
+The chart series provides settings for fine control over the proposed label locations that fall outside the plot area.
+The OutOfBoundsLocationMode property specifies how “out-of-bounds” proposed locations should be treated.
 There are options to ignore them, use them with their original position, or shift them within the plot bounds.
 If all of the proposed locations are ignored the control can invert the locations automatically so that there is another chance for the label to be displayed.
-For example in case of a bar chart where labels are allowed to go only above the bars it is likely that the label of the highest bar will fall partially or fully outside the plot area bounds.
+For example, in the case of a bar chart where labels are allowed to go only above the bars it is likely that the label of the highest bar will fall partially or fully outside the plot area bounds.
 If the InvertLocationsIfIgnored property is enabled, the proposed “top” location for this label will be inverted and the label will go downwards instead of upwards.

 Another ability related to label locations is to invert the proposed locations for inverted data points.
 This is useful for charting types that display oriented data points like for example bar and area charts.
 The option is enabled through the InvertLocationsForInvertedDataPoints property.

-Naturally the Initial Positioning stage cannot avoid all label overlaps.
-It may happen that for some of the labels none of the proposed locations is applicable.
-You can instruct the chart to remove such labels for which the Initial Positioning stage has not been able to find an acceptable position.
+Naturally, the "Initial Positioning" stage cannot avoid all label overlaps.
+It may happen that for some labels, none of the proposed locations is applicable.
+You can instruct the chart to remove such labels for which the "Initial Positioning" stage has not been able to find an acceptable position.
 You can enable this option with the following code:

-C#
+C# |

 Copy Code